jhund/rails-data-explorer/README.md

     * multivariate: one or more charts for each multivariate group I have tested it with 70 charts on a single page.
 More are probably ok, I just haven't tested it.
+* Drowning in detail. rde makes it easy to generate a large number of charts.
+  Make sure you don't miss the important data in the noise.

+### Dependencies

+* ActionView >= 3.0
+* ActiveSupport >= 3.0
+* Asset pipeline (for batteries included, otherwise you'll have to pull in a number of assets manually)
+* jQuery??

 ### Resources